mpecari/shell-scripts/README.md

 shell-scripts
 =============

-There are a list help shell scripts
+There are a list shell scripts that will help you in fast administration and development.